laoshanxi/app-mesh/doc/CONSUL.md

 Application Manager can work as *stand-alone* mode and *Consul-cluster* mode.
 - Stand-alone mode: The hosted applications are static and applications can only be managed by CLI or REST APIs.
-- Consul-cluster mode: The hosted applications are dynamic, The cluster will vote one leader  App Manager node to do the Consul application schedule, and application will register to Consul for service discovery.
+- Consul-cluster mode: The hosted applications are dynamic, The cluster will vote one leader node to do the Consul application schedule, and application will register to Consul for service discovery.

 ### What is supported: